If you’re looking for top-rated Fitbit comparison reviews, you’ve come to the right page.

 Fitbit Alta Cons

 On the downside, the Fitbit Alta lacks a heart-rate monitor.
-A small percentage of purchasers have claimed that the step count reading can be inaccurate when undertaking certain activities, and the tap screen occasionally the tap screen fails to respond.
+A small percentage of purchasers have claimed that the step count reading can be inaccurate when undertaking certain activities, and the tap screen occasionally fails to respond.

 Fitbit Alta Bands

-The standard bands that come with the Alta are elastomer in a choice of either black, white, blue, hot pink, blush pink, green, orange, purple, slate, teal, and yellow.
+The standard bands that come with the Alta are elastomer in either black, white, blue, hot pink, blush pink, green, orange, purple, slate, teal, or yellow.

 Genuine leather Fitbit Alta bands come in black, matte brown, bamboo textured brown, glossy brown, matte gray, weave gray, coffee, camo, silver, gold, rose gold, pink and red.